Term Dates

 If you feel you may be eligible for Free School Meals, but have not claimed them, please contact us via the School Office, as Pupil Premium makes a real difference to the opportunities we can give to pupils at Archbishop of York’s CE Junior School.
 Please also see our Pupil Premium/Free School Meal page for further information.

-Schools will also receive £2530 for each pupil who are:
+Schools will receive £2,570 for each pupil who are:

 • adopted from care or have left care

-Schools will also receive £335 for children from service families.
+Schools will also receive £340 for from service families.

 Accountability